CodeFromAnywhere/gpt4-starter/modules/chat/readme.md

+## 📄 bahasaTeacher (exported const)

 ## 📄 cheapPayment (exported const)

+## 📄 commandResult (exported const)

 ## 📄 creditForCheap (exported const)

 ## 📄 creditForExpensive (exported const)

+## 📄 customAssistants (exported const)

+Custom assistants can be added here by providing the name that equals the slug, and the custom assistant function.

+## 📄 defaultAssistant (exported const)

+Default assistants.
+Still mixes some stuff.
+Later to be ported to all custom assistants, for higher customisability and less chaos

 ## 📄 defaultCostPerMessageCredit (exported const)

+## 📄 elonGpt (exported const)

+## 📄 englishTeacher (exported const)

 ## 📄 expensivePayment (exported const)